 A highly intelligent child whose schooling ended at twelve because there was no religious secondary college available and my grandmother was afraid to send her elsewhere, my mother’s idea of knowledge-heaven was of some vast but finite store of information where, once you gained entry you could finally have enough – in fact you could have all if you wanted to.
 It puzzled me as a six-year-old (why not happiness, or to be surrounded by beauty or music or dancing or the other things she longed for?); and it puzzled me as an adult too, because an abiding feature of the madness inculcated by our religion was terror of wrong understanding, of heresy.
 Knowledge was a dangerous lure that could easily lead to damnation.

 Now I think that though she didn’t know any of the old songs and stories such as that of the Salmon of Knowledge, somehow a part-memory was communicated to her, that understanding was a divine attribute, to be sought after for reasons beyond its value as a way out of poverty for her children, if not for her.
-And a permission was given; she wasn’t chastised for voicing her desire, which was allowed to escape the attention of the priests.
+And a permission was granted for her desire, which somehow escaped the attention of the priests.